Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Conclusions

 \section{Conclusions}

-In this paper, we present our new non-local thermodynamic equilibrium (NLTE) astrophysical analysis code, which is based on the Payne artificial neural network.
-This code will be used to derive stellar parameters and abundances in 4MIDABLE-HR survey for over 4 million targets with the target SNR $> 100$ per \AA.
-To construct the new ANN, we computed a new grid of $404\,793$ NLTE synthetic spectral models, broadly covering the entire parameter space of FGK type stars and metallicities.
-The NLTE departure coefficients for the following 16 chemical elements are used: for H, O, Na, Mg, Al, Si, Ca, Ti, Mn, Fe, Co, Ni, Sr, Y, Ba and Eu \citep[see also][]{Gerber2023}.
+We present our new Non Local Thermodynamic Equilibrium (NLTE) astrophysical analysis code, which is based on the Payne artificial neural network.
+This code will be used \ns{within the SAPP pipeline in 4MOST Galactic Pipeline (4GP).
+Our code will} derive stellar parameters and abundances in 4MIDABLE-HR survey for over 4 million targets with the target SNR $> 100$ per \AA.
+To construct the new ANN, we computed a new grid of $404\,793$ NLTE synthetic spectral models, broadly covering the entire parameter space of FGK type stars and metallicities. \ns{Different architectures of the neural network, such as the activation functions, were carefully tested and adopted to give the lowest possible final training loss within the network requirements.
+We showed that SiLU activation functions halve the final loss, but also the ANN requires sigmoid activation function in the output layer for best performance.} The NLTE departure coefficients for the following 16 chemical elements are used: for H, O, Na, Mg, Al, Si, Ca, Ti, Mn, Fe, Co, Ni, Sr, Y, Ba and Eu \citep[see also][]{Gerber2023}.

-We release the new NLTE astrophysical analysis code at our group website\footnote{\url{https://nlte.mpia.de}}.
+We release the new NLTE astrophysical analysis code at our group website\footnote{\url{https://nlte.mpia.de/gui-payne_fit.php}}.
 The online version of the code can be used to analyse 4MOST high-resolution stellar spectra in real-time.
 The line masks used are provided in Tab. \ref{tab:lines}.
 The code used for training is publicly available as well\footnote{\url{https://github.com/stormnick/one_payne}}.
-Our NLTE ANN code enables a direct and self-consistent analysis of spectra and determination of stellar parameters: $\teff$, $\logg$, [Fe/H], $\vmic$; broadening (rotation or $\vmac$); and chemical abundances: A(Li), [C/Fe], [O/Fe], [Na/Fe], [Mg/Fe], [Al/Fe], [Si/Fe], [Ca/Fe], [Ti/Fe], [Cr/Fe], [Mn/Fe], [Co/Fe], [Ni/Fe], [Sr/Fe], [Y/Fe], [Ba/Fe], [Eu/Fe].
+Our NLTE ANN code enables a direct and self-consistent analysis of spectra and determination of stellar parameters: $\teff$, $\logg$, [Fe/H], $\vmic$; broadening \ns{$\vbrd$}; and chemical abundances: A(Li), [C/Fe], [O/Fe], [Na/Fe], [Mg/Fe], [Al/Fe], [Si/Fe], [Ca/Fe], [Ti/Fe], [Cr/Fe], [Mn/Fe], [Co/Fe], [Ni/Fe], [Sr/Fe], [Y/Fe], [Ba/Fe], [Eu/Fe].
 And it takes 10-20 seconds for a single spectrum on a single laptop CPU core to derive all stellar parameters and abundances.